 Summer School in the Faculty is OPTIONAL.
 Credits for courses passed will be granted to registered students of the University.
 Students who register in the Summer School programme are subject to all Faculty and University regulations.
-Students outside the Faculty of Social Sciences (FSS) are required to consult their respective faculties for course approval before registering for FSS Summer School.

 18.2 Period of Study